 Steinhardt Dean's Global Honors Seminars are one of the signatures features of our 4-year Steinhardt Honors Program.

-Seminars combine a semester-long class at NYU's founding campus in New York City with a 7-10 day international research-travel component, providing students with the opportunity to integrate a global perspective into the study of an interdisciplinary, liberal arts-based topic.
+Seminars combine a semester-long class with a 7-10 day international research-travel component, providing students with the opportunity to integrate a global perspective into the study of an interdisciplinary, liberal arts-based topic.
 Fall semester seminars include January research and travel, and Spring semester seminars include research and travel during spring break.
 These 4-credit courses are open to honors first-year students and sophomores with qualifying GPAs in all Steinhardt majors.
 Courses may satisfy CORE or other requirements for Steinhardt students, as noted on individual program pages.

 Daily activities during the research-travel component may include data collection, interviews, lectures, discussions, site visits, and cultural activities.
 For Fall courses, final course assignments are due after research-travel in January.
 For Spring courses, the seminar continues to meet after spring break and incorporates the international learning experience into the continued seminar.